waimea-cpy/kotlin-gui-keypress-demo/README.md

-# Kotlin GUI Audio Demo
+# Kotlin GUI Global Key {ress Demo

 This is a demo showing how a Kotlin / Swing GUI app can detect and handle **global keypress events** (those not targeted at a specific UI control).